+Interested in doing a day trip to Neuschwanstein Castle from Munich?
 Neuschwanstein Castle is the most iconic castle in Europe, if not the world!
 It looks like it is straight out of a fairytale with its many turrets and towers, and actually is the inspiration behind Walt Disney’s Sleeping Beauty and Cinderella castles!
-It is nestled in the Bavarian Alps but what’s great is that you can easily visit it as a day trip from Munich!
+Neuschwanstein Castle is nestled in the Bavarian Alps but what’s great is that you can easily visit it on a day trip from Munich!

 Neuschwanstein Castle was built in the late 1800’s for King Ludwig II of Bavaria.
 Many people say the best view of the castle is from Marienbrücke bridge, which was actually built specifically so one could admire the castle view.
 It is a 15 minute walk uphill past the castle, however this bridge freaked me out as the wooden planks kept moving and even though it is safe I wanted to get off it as quickly as I could, PLUS the bridge was so crowded!

 But if you cross the bridge and carry on uphill, you will be rewarded with a much better and quieter view.
 The view is similar, from the side of the castle, but you can frame your picture with trees and you don’t get the railings from the bridge in your picture, so it is much better in my opinion.
 Whilst it would be amazing to visit in the winter to see the castle and Alps covered in snow, Marienbrücke is often blocked off when there is snow or ice and so you may not be able to get the best view or photo of the castle.